lenrok258/MountainQuest-PL/README.md

 PDF is generated using itext library.

 I've done it purly for me, my family and my friends but if you find it usefull then help yourself.

+Ow, almost forget... generated PDF is in polish.